 - File was accessed from a network location: When a network location is involved, several permissions come into effect.
 Even when the file has been saved and closed, it may show the user that the said file is already in use.
 Happens a lot.

 - More than one network locations were used to access a file: Accessing an excel file from multiple locations make lock the file for editing by another instance of the same user (Humanspeak – the file may be locked for editing by a user who logged in from another computer on the same network).
 Happens a lot in offices where “optimum utilization of resources” forbid assigning a workstation to a single soul.

-Workarounds mentioned in the beginning of this article are not solutions, per se; but they do give an approximate idea as to what might be in store for users.
-Here, I attempt to explain how to safeguard yourself from such situations.
+Workarounds mentioned in the beginning of this article are not solutions, but they do give an approximate idea as to what might be in store for users.
+Here, I attempt to explain how to safeguard you from such situations.